JGI-Bioinformatics/jaws/test/integration/README.md

     |   user/ci    |
     +--------------+

-Every system needs two instances of supervisord, for privilege seperation between services and user workloads: one for JAWS and one for JTM/Cromwell.
+Every system needs an instance of supervisord for each service.

 ## Ports